BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 * As noted above, the BREAK command will exit out of a mobprog entirely, regardless of nested level of BREAK.

 * The flow of mobprogs is dictated naturally by mob-ticks unless you control the timing yourself with @.
 A mobprog containing multiple lines of mobprogs without any flow control, will execute each command at one mob-tick intervals.
 This adds a small pause between each action that gives it a more realistic feeling, rather than processing all lines at once.
-    * @ command prefix allows the specified command to execute immediately after the previous command without time between.
     * Mob ticks are a little shorter than a second.
 If you are not directly controlling the flow with @, then commands happen about every .75 seconds.
     * A Tick, that players may be more familiar with, is about 75 seconds of real time, which corresponds to 1 hour of game time.
+    * @ command prefix allows the specified command to execute immediately after the previous command without time between.
     * As time may pass, during the time it takes for the mobprog sequence to run, sometimes mobprogs will attempt to target victims which are no longer present.
-MPAT command allows you to act upon any room in the game as if they mobile is in the other room during the MPAT command.
+MPAT command allows you to act upon any room in the game as if they mobile is in the target room during the MPAT command.

 * If-statements are not required in basic progs, but as the mud may drop some mobprog commands if too much CPU usage occurs, it seems that through testing, the best way to ensure that a mobprog always triggers, is to wrap an if-statement around the mobprog logic.
 This can often simply be an if rand(100) statement, which just means that 100% of the time, this event will trigger, when the mobprog itself is activated.
 Without this if-statement, it seems the mud may process the command more lazily or not at all in rare instances.